isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It's confusing.
+It’s confusing.
 Writing `[=]` in a member function appears to capture by value, but actually captures data members by reference because it actually captures the invisible `this` pointer by value.
 If you meant to do that, write `this` explicitly.

 ##### Example